Description:

 - Place a “BootstrapGrid” on the canvas.
 Add several rows to replicate the “Training Invitation Form,” as illustrated below.

-- Drag the “WordDocGenerator and Send Email” steps onto the canvas and connect them as illustrated below.
+- Drag the “WordDocGenerator and Send Email” steps onto the canvas and connect them as shown below.

 - Click Action > Define Variables, then create the following process variables.